fabsig/GPBoost/R-package/README.md

 ### Install

-Build and install R-package with the following commands:
+Build and install the R package with the following commands:

 ```sh
 git clone --recursive https://github.com/fabsig/GPBoost